coreos/docs/cluster-management/setup/cluster-architectures/index.md

 |------|-----------|-------------|------------|
 | Low | Laptop development | Minutes | No |

 If you're developing locally but plan to run containers in production, it helps to mirror that environment locally.
-This can easily be done by running docker commands on your laptop that control a CoreOS VM in VMWare Fusion or VirtualBox.
+This can easily be done by running docker commands on your laptop that control a CoreOS VM in VMware Fusion or VirtualBox.

 ### Configuring Your Laptop